aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

  <span class="image">![Tune](explain_before_simple.png?raw=true)</span>

-From this, we can see the *absence* of keys and the number of rows *scanned* is high.
-Let’s try adding an index on this column and continue to investigate if this helps.
+From this, you can see the *absence* of keys and the number of rows *scanned* is high.
+Now try adding an index on this column and continue to investigate.

 *_ADD INDEX_*